Who Is Roger Federer?

 At the Australian Open in January 2018, Federer again defeated Cilic, this time in five sets, to claim a record-tying six Aussie titles and extend overall trophy haul to an astounding 20 Grand Slam singles championships.
 After sitting out the clay court season for the second consecutive year, he returned to the grass courts of Wimbledon, where he again added to a personal record by reaching the tournament's quarterfinals for the 16th time in his career, before bowing out with a five-set loss to South Africa's Kevin Anderson.

-The following month, after his first-round victory at the U.S. Open, the tennis icon drew attention for his comment that it was "almost time to retire," before clarifying that he was only joking.
+After his first-round victory at the U.S. Open, the tennis icon drew attention for his comment that it was "almost time to retire," before clarifying that he was only joking.
+Indeed, Federer proved he had plenty left in the tank with his return to the French Open in 2019, where he made an impressive run to the semifinals.
+He then nearly claimed an unprecedented ninth Wimbledon title that summer, pushing Djokovic to the limit in the final before falling in the fifth-set tiebreaker.

 In 2003, Federer established the Roger Federer Foundation, which helps provide grants to poor countries that have child mortality rates of more than 15 percent, for education- and sports-related projects, among others.